lagoproject/DMP/DMP.md

 #### **Discoverability of data (metadata provision)**.

-LAGO data repository will be based on OneData.
+The LAGO data repository will be based on OneData.
 OneData supports storing catalogs and datasets with enriched metadata, as well as publishing catalogs with persistent identifiers (PIDs) to allow gathering by services such as B2FIND.
 Thus **the discoverability** will be technically guaranteed, through:
 - OneData:
-  - for LAGO members: web browser (without search engine), CDMI API, propietary API and FUSE mount;
+  - for LAGO members: web browser (without search engine), CDMI API, proprietary API and FUSE mount;
-  - for general public: web browser (link to a public PID).
+  - for the general public: web browser (link to a public PID).
-- B2FIND: web interface (with search engine), for LAGO members and general public.
+- B2FIND: web interface (with search engine), for LAGO members and the general public.
 - Other discovery services: customized CKAN based (for Comprehensive Knowledge Archive Network) could better benefit from metadata provided than B2FIND, and they will be explored in the future.
 Anyway, when the data become public, any discovery service can gather metadata, even not specific engines such as Google.

-Specific LAGO wrappers execute the processing or simulation and they posteriorly check every data-set and will store them in the LAGO repository, always with their metadata.
-These wrappers will be packed into Docker images and published as releases at LAGO code repository at GitHub.
+Specific LAGO wrappers execute the processing or simulation and, at a subsequent stage, check every data-set and store them in the LAGO repository, always together with their metadata.
+These wrappers are packed into Docker images and release at the LAGO code repository in GitHub.

-To assure the **metadata provision**, the only allowed way to directly store and publish data-sets in the LAGO repository by LAGO members will be making use of these wrappers in official Docker releases.
-Other inclusion of data must be supervised and checked by LAGO responsible people.
+To assure the **metadata provision**, the only way to directly store and publish data-sets in the LAGO repository (by LAGO members) is by making use of these wrappers from the official Docker releases.
+Any other data to be included in the repository must be supervised and checked by the LAGO organization.

 #### **Identifiability of data and standard identification mechanisms (PIDs)**

 There are two kinds of standard identifiers:
-1. Resolvable IRIs [(IETF RFC 3987)](https://tools.ietf.org/html/rfc3987) that univocal identifies every JSON-LD [(W3C Recomm.)](https://www.w3.org/TR/json-ld11/) object (datasets, catalogs and others) over the Internet.
-They build the network of standards-based, machine-readable linked-data across Web sites, actually allowing the provenance and reuse of the data.
+1. Resolvable IRIs [(IETF RFC 3987)](https://tools.ietf.org/html/rfc3987) that univocally identifies every JSON-LD [(W3C Recomm.)](https://www.w3.org/TR/json-ld11/) object (datasets, catalogs and others) over the Internet.
+They build the network of standards-based, machine-readable linked-data across websites, actually allowing the provenance and reuse of the data.
 2. [Handle.net](http://handle.net) PIDs that only points to catalogs or to repository providers.
-The first ones are used as shortcuts for publication (as cheaper [DOIs](https://doi.org)), but the second are for assure the accessibility of whole data through provider migrations (changes of name/domain), being part of aforementioned IRIs.
+The first ones are used as shortcuts for publication (as cheaper [DOIs](https://doi.org)), but the second are for assuring the accessibility to the whole data through provider migrations (changes of name/domain), being part of the aforementioned IRIs.

-As explanation, the Internationalized Resource Identifier (IRI) is an internet protocol standard [IETF RFC 3987](https://tools.ietf.org/html/rfc3987) that unambiguously identifies an object, but a resolvable IRI corresponds to the one that can be publicy accessed in Internet, preferably through conventional protocols such as HTTP.
-The basis of JSON-LD syntax [(W3C Recomm.)](https://www.w3.org/TR/json-ld11/) is always to refer related objects and descriptions with IRIs in order to to discover new data by simply following those links.
+For clarification, the Internationalized Resource Identifier (IRI) is an internet protocol standard [IETF RFC 3987](https://tools.ietf.org/html/rfc3987) that unambiguously identifies an object, but a resolvable IRI corresponds to the one that can be publicly accessed on Internet, preferably through conventional protocols such as HTTP.
+The basis of JSON-LD syntax [(W3C Recomm.)](https://www.w3.org/TR/json-ld11/) is always to refer to related objects and descriptions with IRIs to discover new data by simply following those links.
 This creates a metadata grid linking objects.
 These objects describe datasets, catalogs as well as provenance elements (activities, actors, owners) following certain vocabulary.

 On the other hand, repository providers are physical servers, with certain DNS name/IP.
-However, these addresses could change through the time due to migrations of data,  maintenance or change of their domain.
+However, these addresses could change through time due to migrations of data,  maintenance or changes of their domain.
 To preserve the linked grid and the univocal identification, absolute IRIs should use persistent and unique identifiers (PIDs) from [Handle.net](http://handle.net) to resolve these addresses, and even a catalog service.
-The preferred way to state this in JSON-LD is using the `@base` property in the `@context`, becoming the needed IRIs into relative to the `@base` PID.
+The preferred way to state this in JSON-LD is using the `@base` property in the `@context`, becoming the needed IRIs relative to the `@base` PID.

-As commented above, every file generated is considered a dataset, but only collections of related datasets compose the catalogs.
+As commented above, every generated file is considered a dataset, but only collections of related datasets compose the catalogs.
 Catalogs should be directly referenced with PIDs from Handle.net, but datasets should not.
-This is so because have not sense to reference for publication, for example, an input file without the output, overall when every file (i.e. dataset) can also be identified with relative path to their catalog' PID.
-When a Catalog was complete and verified, the corresponding PID for being publised will automatically requested by the checker tool to EOSC B2Handle service.
+The reason is that there is no necessity for a dataset reference in a publication.
+For example, an input file without the output.
+Moreover, every file (i.e. dataset) can also be identified with a relative path to its catalog's PID.
+When a Catalog is complete and verified, the corresponding PID for being published will be automatically requested by the checker tool to the EOSC B2Handle service.

-#### **Naming conventions used**.
+#### **Naming conventions**.

 Any dataset or catalog will be referenced by its absolute IRI, composed by its provider PID, its internal path and its name.
-Note that a catalog correspond to a directory and a dataset to a file in repositories.
+Note that a catalog corresponds to a directory and a dataset to a file in the repositories.

-In general, files (i.e datasets) generated by WCDs or base software will maintain their names when are stored in repositories, but naming catalogs will follow different approach.
-In order to be distinguishable, the catalog name will based on adding meaningful parameters used by the software, splited by `_` character.
+In general, files (i.e datasets) generated by WCDs or base software will maintain their names when are stored in repositories, but naming catalogs will follow a different approach.
+In order to be distinguishable, the catalog name will be based on adding meaningful parameters used by the software, splitted by the `_` character.

 | Data Type | Source | Catalog Name |
 |-----------|--------|------|